* Click here to return to the main conference page *

 Examining the Rollback of DEI in California Across Multiple Systems of Public Education: Policy and Pedagogical Implications on Faculty, Staff, and Students

-3.4.
-Roundtable (works in-progress) on Indigenous and Queer Lenses
+3.3.
+Roundtable (works in-progress) on Indigenous and Queer Lenses [Moore 3320]

-Session Moderator: Catherine Wong
+Session Moderator: B Waid

 (Re)Conceptualizing Funds of Identity/Knowledge in PK-12 Spaces: Advancing Justice through Queer Ways of Knowing and Being

-B Waid, California State University-Fullerton
+B Waid and William Toledo, California State University-Fullerton

 (10min presentation, with 10min feedback)